Update 2022-06-16: I am no longer recommending the Amazon affiliate programs. Commissions are just too low to make all the hard work worth it.

 At the current market (30X), to recover 36K, I need to make 1.2K USD/month… making this after 1 year is really easy.
 My other Amazon site that I worked only part-time on it has grown from $20/month to $1000/month in only 10 months, and I have just invested ~6Kin links into it.

 IMHO, this site should make around 3-4K USD/month in 1 year.
 So If I decide to flip it for 80K in 1 year.
 That would mean a profit of ~40K USD.

-Because I can do this 6x time per year, that means that in 1 year, I should be able to flip one website every 2 months, which could add another ~20K USD/month to my current incomes.
+Because I can do this 6x times per year, that means that in 1 year, I should be able to flip one website every 2 months, which could add another ~20K USD/month to my current income.

-Not bad for a sideline, especially that in this project, I didn’t include the earnings of the sites, which is another 5-10K USD/month.
+Not bad for a sideline, especially since in this project, I didn’t include the earnings of the sites, which is another 5-10K USD/month.

 I think this site will be an interesting case study, stay updated it will be posted soon.